arturborkowski1995/First-Website/README.txt

 # First-Website
-My first website when I used only css with BEM method and html.
+My first website when I used only CSS with BEM method and HTML.